A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

-In this short section, we prove statistical consistency of Precision and Recall estimators when using our kNN method defined in Section~\ref{sec:instantiating-framework}.
+We first prove asymptotic statistical consistency of Precision and Recall estimators when using our kNN method defined in Section~\ref{sec:instantiating-framework}.
 Once again, we will be focusing on $\alpha_\lambda$ as the results can be deduced for $\beta_\lambda$ using the relationship $\beta_\lambda=\alpha_\lambda / \lambda$.